RangerRick/cordova-plugin-generic-password/README.md

 ## Installation

 ```
-cordova plugin add cordova-plugin-generic-password
+cordova plugin add cordova-plugin-password
 ```

 ### Supported Platforms

-- iOS 9.0
+- none
-- No support for iPad!!

 ## Properties

-- GenericPassword.findLoginForUrl(succesCallback, errorCallback, url)
+- Password.findLoginForUrl(succesCallback, errorCallback, url)
-- GenericPassword.storeLoginForUrl(succesCallback, errorCallback, username, password, url, title, sectionTitle)
+- Password.storeLoginForUrl(succesCallback, errorCallback, username, password, url, title, sectionTitle)

 ## Usage

-You **do not** need to reference any JavaScript, the Cordova plugin architecture will add a GenericPassword object to your root automatically when you build.
+You **do not** need to reference any JavaScript, the Cordova plugin architecture will add a Password object to your root automatically when you build.

 Ensure you use the plugin after your `deviceready` event has been fired.